 While I was getting my Ph.D., I taught almost every semester.
 I was a head TA for all but one semester which meant that I managed a team of TAs and worked closely with the course instructors, but didn't do any classroom teaching.
-I taught introductory electricity and magnetism the entire time and as I saw different professors and different students go through the material, I noticed that our course really wasn't optimized to maximize how well students learn the course material.
+I taught introductory electricity and magnetism the entire time, and as I saw various professors and various students go through the material, I noticed that our course really wasn't optimized to maximize how well students learn the course material.
 This was surprising to me as I was at an institution that is consistently rated highly by many university rating agencies.

 There are, of course, efforts to modernize learning through websites like Coursera and Khan Academy.
 I think the real benefit of these is real-time feedback to the instructor (in this case, the algorithms behind the course).
-In the course I taught, the instructor only got individual feedback from the questions students asked (which not everyone does), as they never saw student's homework or test scores except in aggregate.
+In the class I taught, the instructor only got individual feedback from the questions students asked (which not everyone does), as they never saw student's homework or test scores except in aggregate.
 However, taking courses through these online services is not recognized as sufficient mastery when compared to a university course, and I doubt that this will change anytime soon.
 So, I thought it would be interesting to consider what keeps universities from making efforts to make their teaching more effective.

 Universities are not incentivized to teach well

 This is an idea that is talked about in Cathy O'Neil's Weapons of Math Destruction.
 Because educational quality is something that is ill-defined, rating agencies, like US News, use proxies that seem to correlate with educational quality to rank universities.
-This sets up a perverse incentive structure, as the university is offering the service of teaching (though some may argue the service they offer is really the degree) but they optimize around the metrics the rating agency chooses instead of actually making the learning experience great.
-Companies choose to hire from the perceived best schools, which means that if a high school student wants to set up for a great career, it's in their best interest to apply for these top universities even if it means they will not get the best education.
+This sets up a perverse incentive structure, as the university is offering the service of teaching (though some may argue the service they provide is really the degree) but they optimize around the metrics the rating agency chooses instead of actually making the learning experience great.
+Companies decide to hire from the perceived best schools, which means that if a high school student wants to set up for a great career, it's in their best interest to apply for these top universities even if it means they will not get the best education.

-Looking at the US News' metric, it seems that 20-30% of the metric that goes into ranking colleges actually directly comes from how teaching is conducted, in terms of class size and funds allocated to teaching students.
+Looking at the US News' metric, it seems that 20-30% of the metric that goes into ranking colleges actually directly comes from how teaching is conducted, considering class size and funds allocated to teaching students.
 An almost equal proportion (22.5%) of the score is reputation, which would be hard to assess from an outsider who has not taken courses at the university.
-Part of this reputation could be the university's willingness to try techniques such as more active learning in classes, but this is handled in an ad-hoc way and I would like to see it be a more direct part of the metric.
+Part of this reputation could be the university's willingness to try techniques such as more active learning in classes, but this is handled in an ad-hoc way, and I would like to see it be a more direct part of the metric.